Power band: Internal combustion engines

 In typical combustion engines found in vehicles, the torque is low at idling speed, reaches a maximal value between 1,500 and 6,500 RPM, and then falls more or less sharply toward the redline.
-Below the RPM of maximal torque, the compression is not ideal.
+Below the RPM of maximal torque, the intake air velocity and thus mixing of air and fuel is not ideal.
 Above this speed several factors start to limit the torque, such as growing friction, the required time for closing the valves and combustion, and insufficient intake flow.
 Due to increasing vibration and heat, an external RPM limitation may also be installed.
 Power is the product of torque multiplied by speed of rotation (analogous to force multiplied by speed in a linear system), so peak power is produced in the upper speed range where there's both high torque and high RPM.

 In turbocharged and supercharged engines with potential for abundant torque, an intake pressure regulation system often limits torque to a near-constant figure across the engine speed range to reduce stresses on the engine and provide consistent handling without decreasing peak power.

-Gasoline engines
+Petrol engines

 Powerbands can surpass 14,000 RPM in motorcycles and some racing automobiles, such as Formula One cars.
 Such high speeds are reached by using lightweight pistons and connecting rods with short strokes to reduce inertia, and thus stresses on parts.
 Advances in valve technology similarly reduce valve float at such speeds.
 As an engine grows larger (its stroke in particular), its power band moves to lower speeds.

 In more common applications, a modern, well designed and engineered fuel-injected, computer-controlled, multi-valve and optionally variable-valve timing-equipped gasoline engine using good fuel can achieve remarkable flexibility in automobile applications, with sufficient torque even at low engine speeds and a relatively flat power output from 1,500 to 6,500 RPM, allowing easy cruising and forgiving low-speed behaviour.
 However, achieving maximum power for strong acceleration or high road speed still requires high RPM.
 Though the literal power band covers most of the operating RPM range, particularly in first gear (as there is no lower gear to shift down to, and no "flat spot" in which the engine does not produce any power), the effective band changes in each gear, becoming the range limited at the upper end by either the limiter, or a point roughly located between peak power and the redline where power drops off, and at the lower end the engine's idling speed.